priyadarshii786/Geeks_for_Geeks/README.md

 # Geeks_for_Geeks
-This repository contains solutions of the problems which i had solved Switch to the "master" branch to get solutions.
+This repo contains solutions to the problems which i had solved --------- Switch to the "master" branch to get solutions.